Natural Anchor Text Distribution Formula

 - And another one with websites that have no rankings on Google and unnatural anchor text distribution.

-By comparing the .xls files, you’ll be able to easily see the difference between natural and unnatural looking backlink profiles.
+By comparing the .xls files, you’ll see the difference between natural and unnatural looking backlink profiles.

-Based on this research, we suggest you build backlinks (let our SEO Cost Calculator to count how many links do you need) to your website with the following breakdown of your anchor texts in order to get high rankings on Google:
+Based on this research, we encourage you to build backlinks (let our SEO Cost Calculator count how many links you need) to your website with the following breakdown of your anchor texts in order to get high rankings on Google.

 For example: if your domain name is www.bwidgets.com and your main targeted keyword for which you want to rank #1 on Google is blue widgets, then:

-- Branded – 6% of your backlinks should include your brand name, plus some other words, but not your keywords (for example, this great website bwidgets, bwidgets is a cool company)
+- Brand – 15% of your backlinks should include your brand name/domain name (e.g. look like this – bwidgets), plus some other words, but not your keywords (for example, this great website bwidgets, bwidgets is a cool company)

-- URL – 25% of your anchors should include your website URL (i.e. look like this: www.bwidgets.com, bwidgets.com, or with some keywords – beautiful widgets at www.bwidgets.com, black widgets New York – bwidgets.com).
+- Naked URL – 60% of your anchors should include your website URL (i.e. look like this: www.bwidgets.com, bwidgets.com, or with some keywords – beautiful widgets at www.bwidgets.com, black widgets New York – bwidgets.com).

 We also believe that, for your backlink profile to look even more natural, at least 5-7% of your links should be ‘nofollow’ and at least 10% of your links should be site-wide.
 Such strategy in anchor text link building will help to generate maximally efficient backlink profile.
 Buying links from us, don’t forget about our referral program – refer your friends and earn $50 for each.